marcelcaraciolo/gap_2020_proceedings/papers/thesis/tcc.rst

    Typical pipeline involves collecting and refining the requirements, translating into features, setting up an infrastructure, building a computation process, and analyzing the results.
 When the adjustments are made, this process repeates as many times as necessary until the pipeline has been properly validated.
-At Varstation, by using continous improvement techniques, we built a more efficient way to iterate on building those pipelines so we could optimize and deliver them faster, but commited to providing accurate tests results.
+At Varstation, by using continous improvement techniques, we built a more efficient way to iterate on building those pipelines so we could optimize and deliver faster, but commited to providing accurate tests results.
 In this paper, we present our approach for design, build and deliver our pipelines after several changes in our software development process, which can be valuable for any bioinformatics teams interested in implementing with faster iterations clinical bioinformatics pipelines.

 .. class:: keywords

-   bioinformatics pipelines, clinical NGS, continous improvement, software development, continuous integration, continuous delivery, devops practices
+   bioinformatics pipelines, project management, healthcare, clinical NGS, continous improvement, software development, continuous integration, continuous delivery, devops practices

 Introduction
 ------------

-Bioinformatics has become an important component in clinical laboratories generating, analyzing, maintaining, and interpreting data from molecular genetics testing.
+Bioinformatics has become an important component in clinical laboratories generating, analyzing, maintaining, and interpreting data from molecular genetics testing :cite:`Gavin01`.
 Given the rapid adoption of NGS-based clinical testing, service providers must develop informatics workflows that adhere to the rigor of clinical laboratory standards, but flexible to changes as the chemistry and software for analyzing sequencing data mature.
 Next generation sequencing (NGS) is a transformative technology that is redefining the landscape of human molecular genetic testing.
 It enables unprecedented parallelization of sequencing reactions, facilitating highly multiplexed testing paradigms with relatively rapid turnaround time and decreasing costs.
-A growing number of diagnostic laboratories are embracing NGS and using it to drive new DNA-based test offerings, ranging in size and species, from human to microbiome genomes and from multigene disease-specific panels to use of complete genome sequencing.
+A growing number of diagnostic laboratories are embracing NGS and using it to drive new DNA-based test offerings, ranging in size and species, from human to microbiome genomes and from multigene disease-specific panels to use of complete genome sequencing :cite:`Horner01`.
 When genetic tests are ordered, there is probably little thought as to all of the of bioinformatics work required to make the test possible.
 The Hospital Israelita Albert Einstein provides diagnostic tests to help physicians understand risk profiles, diagnose medical conditions, or inform treatment decisions.
-To support their comprehensive test menu and commitment to providing timely and accurate test results, the bioinformatics team focuses on optimizing their pipelines by designing workflows to leverage modularity and computational re-use, in order to better understand the requirements for each molecular test; by using declarative workflow language as main programming tool to a more collaborative and legible code; by applying continous integration systems to the software development in order to avoid manual validation, integration tests and releases; and by creating a collaborative repository of guidelines so any bioinformatician starting working at our team, can easily begin build his first pipelines.
+To support their comprehensive test menu and commitment to providing timely and accurate test results, the bioinformatics team focuses on optimizing their pipelines by designing workflows to leverage modularity and computational re-use, in order to better understand the requirements for each molecular test; by using declarative workflow language as main programming tool to a more collaborative and legible code; by applying continous integration systems to the software development in order to avoid manual validation, integration tests and releases; and by creating a collaborative repository of guidelines so any bioinformatician, beginner or experienced, at our team, can  begin build his first pipelines following the best practices.
 All these improvements were conducted during three months by observing the bioinformatics pipeline development organization and applying changes in order to evaluate the gains in each step of the bioinformatics development lifecycle.

 The purpose of this paper is to present an experience report in our bioinformatics team at Varstation (our bioinformatics department at the hospital), by providing a collection of experience notes, artifacts and systems that we introduced and formalized during the period of reviewing our bioinformatics software development process.
 The detailed study results can be found in the remainder of the paper.
 This paper is structured as follows.
 Section II introduces the background and related work that indicate the reason for our research.
 Section III introduces the research method and process.
 Section IV presents the artifacts produced and related results.
-Section V discusses the implications to study results and threats to validity.
+Section V discusses the implications to study results.
 Section VI concludes the study and illustrates the future work.

 II.
 Background
 --------------